What is a Coho?

 Cohousing began in the Netherlands in the 1960s and is growing in popularity across the world as more people are drawn to living in community in order to improve social connectedness and pool resources to increase affordability.
-AMBOS are part of the UK cohousing network and are learning from the experiences of similar groups around the country.

 The benefits of designing common spaces into housing developments is well known within UK retirement housing.
 By increasing the chances of informal interactions between neighbours and encouraging wider participation in planned activities, like celebratory meals and exercise classes, more opportunity arise to develop meaningful connections and build a deeper sense of belonging.
 Cohousing simply opens up this opportunity for every generation, not just those in later life.